jdohertydev/maison_lavaux/TESTING.md

   - **Result:** Filters applied successfully, data updated dynamically.

 ## Automated Testing

+### Automated Testing

+Automated tests were created to ensure the reliability and consistency of the application across various functionalities.
+These tests primarily focus on the following key areas:

+1. **Model Testing**: Verifies the integrity and correctness of the database models, ensuring that fields, methods, and relationships between models behave as expected.
+For instance:
+   - Validation of required fields.
+   - Proper functioning of custom model methods (e.g., calculating totals or formatting outputs).

+2. **Form Testing**: Ensures that forms validate input data correctly and handle edge cases.
+This includes:
+   - Validating required fields and input constraints (e.g., minimum or maximum length).
+   - Testing custom form methods or logic (e.g., pre-filling fields or handling special cases).

+3. **View Testing**: Focuses on testing the functionality of views, both class-based and function-based, to confirm:
+   - Correct HTTP responses for different scenarios (e.g., GET, POST, invalid requests).
+   - Rendering of the expected templates with the correct context data.
+   - Proper handling of authentication and authorization for protected views.

+4. **URL Testing**: Verifies that all application URLs resolve correctly to the intended views, ensuring seamless navigation and routing.

+5. **Admin Panel Testing**: Ensures that customizations in the admin panel, such as list displays, search filters, and actions, function correctly.

+6. **Widget Testing**: Tests custom widgets (e.g., dynamic form fields or interactive UI elements) to ensure they work as intended and provide the expected user experience.

+7. **Edge Case and Error Testing**: Ensures robust handling of edge cases and unexpected inputs, such as:
+   - Submitting invalid data in forms.
+   - Accessing restricted pages without proper permissions.

+---

+#### Purpose of Automated Tests

+Automated tests were implemented to:

+- **Enhance Reliability**: By catching bugs and inconsistencies early, the application maintains a high level of quality and stability.
+- **Support Refactoring**: Automated tests provide a safety net, ensuring that changes or refactoring do not break existing functionality.
+- **Save Time**: Automating repetitive test scenarios reduces manual testing effort and allows for faster iterations during development.
+- **Improve Code Coverage**: Comprehensive test coverage ensures that all critical parts of the application are tested, reducing the likelihood of undetected issues in production.

+By covering these aspects, the automated tests help maintain a robust and reliable application that can handle diverse user interactions and edge cases effectively.

 Below is a summary of the test files and their respective apps, created with assistance from ChatGPT: